 It was a complete new art of sounds that Wendy Carlos and Isao Tomita produced from 1968.
 When I first heard it I knew that I should search for this sounds.
 But it took me almost 30 more years that I finally got to this point.Why Bach Modular?
 The reason lies in the music of Bach* itself (*this concerns also the music of Handel and more Baroque composers).The character of the pieces are very different and almost each of his pieces would need another instrument.
 So in the Well Tempered Clavier: You have static pieces, that would need some organ-like sound, then some are in the Concerto-Grosso Style, then other would need some bell sound, orchestra sound, fanfare sound but almost NEVER a piano sound… For me the music of Bachs does not sound very good on any piano - except his Toccatas and a fiew other pieces.
 That was the reason for experimenting with different instruments.
 But only on analog Modular Synthesizer I got the full control of the sound and attack etc. Of course I also combine sometimes the sound with some other synths like the Korg Triton or Roland JunoGi, Korg DW 8000 and Roland D110.
 But I never use software synths.The recording of the Modular stuff is very time consuming because the Modular is just one voice and everything has to be recorded in playback and even each voice several times with other sounds.
 Only the WTC and the Art ot The Fugue of Bach took me more than 2 full years full time till 12 hours a day!
-And at the end with a lot of pieces I was not satisfied so I had to record it again and again - for some pieces I had till 5 different versions (f.e.
+And at the end with a lot of pieces I was not satisfied so I had to record it again - with some pieces I have till 5 different versions (f.e.
 Bach Partita 1 the Gigue, many Bach preludes and fugues in WTC 1).

 Now 15 CDs available